ducdhm/jquery.hash/README.md

-jQuery Hash
+jQuery Hash Tag
 ===========
-The jQuery plugin for manipulating with hash
+The jQuery plugin for manipulating with hash tag

 Set value of a hash key
 -----------------------